 Step 2 - Drain

-Remove the drain cover using an adjustable wrench.
-Put the jaws into the drain, grip, and turn to unscrew until you’ve removed it.
-Use the adjustable wrench again to loosen the drain from the tub.
+Remove the drain cover using a drain wrench.
+Insert the 2 legs into the drain, grip, and turn to unscrew until you’ve removed it.
+Use a basin wrench or even an adjustable wrench to remove the nut holding the drain on the tub.

 Step 3 - Faucets

 Remove the bathtub faucets from the tub.
-Doing so will require going under the tub and using the adjustable wrench to loosen the nuts until you can work the faucets free.
+Doing so will require going under the tub and using the basin wrench to loosen the nuts until you can work the faucets free.
 At the same time, you should loosen the bolt that holds the corner bathtub overflow cover in place.
-At this point there should be no fixtures attached to the tub.
+At this point, there should be no more fixtures attached to the tub.

 Step 4 - Tub Surround

 In most instances, the corner bathtub will have tiles around it.
-You’ll need to remove the tiles right above the tub in order to remove it.
+Start by removing the silicone that forms a seal between the corner bathtub and the wall with a utility knife.
+You’ll then need to remove the tiles right above the tub to reveal the bathtub lip underneath.
 Work gently with a chisel and hammer to remove them.
-Use the chisel to remove the silicone that forms a seal between the corner bathtub and the wall.
-The tub will probably be held onto the wall with clips.
+The tub will probably be held onto the wall with some type of fasteners or clips.
 You’ll need to loosen or remove these in order to carry on with the removal of the bathtub.

 Step 5 - Removing the Tub

 Use scrap wood for protection.
-Use a pry bar under the tub to start pulling it out.
+Use a pry bar under the tub to gradually and slowly start pulling it out.
 Be prepared to take some time over this and wear gloves to protect your hands.
-It will be very helpful if you have someone to help you on this, as a corner bathtub will most likely be too heavy for a single person to move.
+It will be very helpful if you have someone to help you with this, as a corner bathtub will most likely be too heavy for a single person to move.

-Have 1x4-inch lumber on the floor by the tub.
-Move the tub so that you can use it to slide the tub out of the way more easily and save the bathroom floor from scratches.
-Take the old corner bathtub outside the house so you have room to work.
+Have a piece of 3/4-inch board on the floor by the tub and move the tub so that you can use the board to slide the tub out of the way more easily and save the bathroom floor from scratches.
+Take the old corner bathtub out of the bathroom and give yourself more room to work.